Advice on Living in Italy!

 My favorite flavor is melon, it’s light orange and refreshing, like a sprinkler in a heatwave.

 2. Teeny Tiny Coffee the Size of Thumbnails

-Coffee in Italy is like a shot of caffein.
+Coffee in Italy is like a shot of caffeine.

 You should order at the bar and “shot it” at the bar, usually.

-In my humble opinion Italian coffee is the worlds best and that is why I have an Italian coffee machine in all 4 countries I have lived long term.
+In my humble opinion Italian coffee is the world’s best and that’s why I have an Italian coffee machine in all 4 countries where i’ve lived long term.
 At the same time, customs are customs and a thumbnail size coffee just doesn’t appease my insatiably hungry/ thirsty belly.

-Therefore, if like my, you need a bigger cup go for a “caffè lungo.”
+Therefore, if like me you need a bigger cup, go for a “caffè lungo.”
 It’s like a small single expresso.

 Want a jug of coffee?
 You will need to go for an Americano.
-I’m not convinced Italians are all that good at making Americanos though.
+Italians are all that good at making Americanos though.